zengbing15/lumos_doc/docs/preparation/createaccount.md

 > A live cell refers to an unspent cell in CKB.
 It is similar to the concept of [UTXO](https://en.wikipedia.org/wiki/Unspent_transaction_output) in Bitcoin's terminology.
 The full set of live cells in CKB, is considered the full state of CKB at that particular time point.
 Any transaction on CKB consumes some live cells.
 The live cells become spent cells just after the transaction is committed.
 At the same time, some new live cells are created.

-The following example is a cell from the queries by Lumos:
+The following example is a cell retrieved by Lumos query functions:

 :::note

-Lumos enriches the cell structure defined in [CKB RFC: Cell](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md#42-cell) by adding some customized fields (`out_point`, `block_hash` and `block_number`) to simplify the DApp development.
+Lumos enriches the cell structure defined in [CKB RFC: Cell](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md#42-cell) with some customized fields (`out_point`, `block_hash` and `block_number`).

 :::